Switch to ex VAT Switch to inc VAT

 Solid Wood Flooring

-However, it’s a misconception that this will always be longer lasting than an engineered equivalent.
-To put it in perspective, typically an 18mm solid wood floorboard has a depth of 6mm from the top of the board and the tongue and groove.
+However, it’s a misconception that this will always be longer-lasting than an engineered equivalent.
+To put it in perspective, typically, an 18mm solid wood floorboard has a depth of 6mm from the top of the board and the tongue and groove.
 You can’t wear the flooring down any further than the tongue and groove for obvious reasons, meaning that because our 21mm Supreme Range of engineered flooring has a 6mm thick layer of oak on the top surface, it will last just as long as solid wood!

 In terms of maintenance, much comes down to your choice of finish, so an engineered product with a thick wear layer and a good quality finish can last just as long as a solid product – and certainly for decades with the proper cleaning.